-- 8. The saw work area should have adequate overhead, non-glare light and adequate surrounding work space. - The saw should be positioned when ripping so neither the operator nor a casual observer is forced to stand in line with the saw blade. - 10.
-A large proportion of saw accidents are caused by dull, badly set, improperly filed cutting tools, and by gum or resin adhering to cutting tools.
-Such conditions cause the material to stick, jam, stall the saw motor, or kick-back at the operator.
+- 9. Use only accessories that are designed for this machine. - The saw work area should have adequate overhead, non-glare light and adequate surrounding work space. - 11.
+A large proportion of saw accidents is caused by dull, badly set, improperly filed cutting tools, by gum or resin adhering to cutting tools, and by saw blade misalignment (out-of-parallel) with the fence.
+Such conditions cause the material to stick, jam, stall the saw, or kick-back at the operator.
 Cracked saw blades should be discarded immediately.
 A saw blade can become cracked if it wobbles or if it is not in balance.
+NEVER ATTEMPT TO FREE A STALLED SAW BLADE WITHOUT TURNING THE SAW "OFF".
 Avoid potential injury by proper cutting tool and machine maintenance.